wp-plugins/rumbletalk-chat-a-chat-with-themes/readme.txt

 Tested up to: 4.2.1
 Stable tag: 3.5.3

-Hosted Live group Chat Room for your wordpress web site with over than 387,000 chat rooms created.
+Hosted Live group Chat Room for your wordpress web site with over than 388,000 chat rooms created.
 Share Files, Upload images, video chat..and much more

 == Description ==

-387,122 websites are already using RumbleTalk Chat room, Join NOW!
+387,122 websites are already using <a href="http://www.rumbletalk.com/">RumbleTalk</a> Chat room, Join NOW!

 RumbleTalk is a combination of live group chat with private video and audio calls.
 It is a hosted professional **chat room plugin** to connect you with your web site visitors.
 You may add it to any type of web site, blog or real-time event.
 You may also add it to facebook.